 Bachelor of Science in Computer Systems Engineering

-All prerequisites for engineering courses must be completed with a minimum grade of C, and all courses listed in the major requirements must be completed with a minimum grade of C. A student who is unable to earn a grade of C or higher in any course offered by the college may attempt to earn a satisfactory grade one additional time on a space-available basis.
-Failure to earn a grade of C or higher on the second attempt may result in removal from the program.
-Re-admittance requires a letter of appeal from the student requesting re-admittance with an explanation of any mitigating factors and how these factors have been addressed.
+- A student who is unable to earn a minimum grade of C in any course offered by the college may retake that course up to two additional times.
+A student who fails to earn a minimum grade of C on the second attempt will be required to meet with an academic advisor and a member of the College of Engineering professional advising staff to develop a plan for improvement of academic performance before continuing in the program.
+Failure to earn a minimum grade of C on the third attempt will result in removal from the program.
+Re-admittance requires a letter of appeal from the student with an explanation of any mitigating factors and how these factors have been addressed.
 Re-admittance is subject to approval by the department chair of the program.

 |CSCE A201||Computer Programming I||4|